dogweather/forkful/content/en/swift/strings/concatenating-strings.md

   \ new one.
 Programmers do it to combine text dynamically, like putting together\u2026"
 lastmod: '2024-03-13T22:45:00.389075-06:00'
 model: gpt-4-1106-preview
-summary: "Concatenating strings is gluing separate strings together to make a new\
+summary: Concatenating strings is gluing separate strings together to make a new one.
-  \ one.
-Programmers do it to combine text dynamically, like putting together\u2026"
 title: Concatenating strings
 weight: 3
 ---